Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 The Ottensmeyer Plan uses technologies that have proven performance in: selective uranium oxide extraction, separation of low and high atomic weight elements, selective extraction of zirconium, long term preservation and water exclusion.

 In the Ottensmeyer Plan water exclusion problems are avoided by storing the radioactive material in engineered containers that are kept within a permanently accessible naturally dry (gravity drained) and naturally ventilated Deep Geologic Repository (DGR).
 This DGR should be at least 300 m above the local water table and should be kept at atmospheric pressure and temperature by natural ventilation.
-Resistance to DGR damage by glaciation and other events is ensured by forming the DGR inside the stable high density granite core of a mountain that provides over 400 m of overhead rock above the DGR.
-There is no attempt to find a "receptive community" for the DGR because at any geologically suitable DGR site there is insufficient fresh water to support a permanent community.
+Resistance to DGR damage by glaciation and other events is ensured by forming the DGR inside the stable high density high silica granite core of a mountain that provides over 400 m of overhead rock above the DGR.
+There is no attempt to find a "receptive community" for this DGR because at any geologically suitable DGR site there is insufficient fresh water to support a permanent community.
 In the Ottensmeyer Plan the DGR location is determined by favorable geophysical criteria, not by political criteria.

 OTTENSMEYER PLAN FEATURES AND BENEFITS: